 Ground coffee contains more caffeine

-Ground coffee has a higher percentage of caffeine than instant coffee; this is due to two essential things that occur during the brewing process.
+Ground coffee has a higher percentage of caffeine than instant coffee due to two essential things that occur during the brewing process.

-The best way to get the caffeine out of your coffee is through extraction.
-The caffeine is gotten from the coffee beans or ground when exposed to heat and a liquid to pull it out.
-The hot water added to your coffee beans absorbs the caffeine in the beans.
-With this, you can adjust your coffee brew and tweak it to your taste.
+The best way to get the caffeine out is through extraction.
+The caffeine is gotten from the beans or ground when exposed to heat and a liquid to pull it out.
+The hot water added to your beans absorbs the caffeine in the beans.
+With this, you can adjust your brew and tweak it to your taste.

 Instant coffee is often cheaper and of poor quality

-Ground coffee is made from Arabica beans and sometimes blended with a bit of Robusta for a stronger caffeine kick.
+Ground coffee is made from Arabica beans and sometimes blended with Robusta for a stronger caffeine kick.

 Instant coffee is usually of poor quality because of the beans used; the beans are cheap and contain too much caffeine.
 The processing of making instant coffee also affects the final taste.

-When preparing your ground coffee, you have to wait a little longer than when making your instant coffee.
-When making ground coffee, you need to clean your coffee machine, throw away coffee grounds before getting to have your coffee; with instant coffee, all of that will not be required.
-Add hot water to your instant coffee, and it is ready to drink.
+When preparing your ground coffee, you have to wait a little longer than when making your instant.
+When making ground coffee, you need to clean your machine, throw away grounds before getting to have your beverage; with instant coffee, all of that will not be required.
+Add hot water to your instant, and it is ready to drink.

-Also, instant coffee comes in handy when you are on a trip where you don’t have access to coffee machines.
+Also, instant comes in handy when you are on a trip where you don’t have access to machines.

 Flavor and Aroma

-Instant coffee is cheaper than ground coffee because instant coffee uses Robusta beans, which are cheaper coffee beans than Arabica beans used for ground coffee.
-Most coffee enthusiasts will rather invest in ground coffee due to its flavor and caffeine content.
+Instant is cheaper than ground coffee because instant uses Robusta beans, which are cheaper than Arabica beans used for ground.
+Most enthusiasts will rather invest in the ground due to its flavor and caffeine content.